AutoViML/pandas_dq/README.md

 ### 3. DataSchemaChecker class: a scikit_learn transformer that can check whether a pandas dataframe conforms to a given schema and coerces the data to conform to it.
 The DataSchemaChecker class has two methods: fit and transform.
 You need to initialize the class with a schema that you want to compare your data's dtypes against.
 A schema is a dictionary that maps column names to data types.

 The fit method takes a dataframe as an argument and checks if it matches the schema.
 The fit method first checks if the number of columns in the dataframe and the schema are equal.
 If not, it creates an exception.
-Finally, the fit method prints a table of exceptions it found in your data against the given schema.
+Finally, the fit method displays a table of exceptions it found in your data against the given schema.

 The transform method takes a dataframe as an argument and based on the given schema and the exceptions, converts all the exception data columns to the given schema.
-If it is not able to transform the column, it skips the column and prints out an error message.
+If it is not able to transform the column, it skips the column and displays out an error message.

 ![dq_ds](./images/data_schema_checker.png)